Is there anything more iconic to November than the humble turkey?

 The bright colors, real feathers, and googly eyes make this Thanksgiving craft a hit with the kiddos and they are so cute, you can even use them as decorations later.

-Kids (and adults) will love this fun egg carton craft!
+Kids will love this fun egg carton craft!

 Cut out the accessories in advance to make it completely classroom-friendly.